Popular Posts

 " And she's been answering you ? ! "

-He laughed. " I can do five things at the same time "
+" I can do five things at the same time " He laughed.

 He related his background: He had a degree in accounting and , at age 25 , had accumulated $500,000 by hard work but then lost everything while backsliding from the Christian faith he had embraced since a youth.